MDBarbier/BasketTest/README.md

 ### Design patterns

 - The BasketService is a Singleton for centralised control and management of baskets, including retrieving a basket by GUID
-- The Basket is effectively a facade for the more complex logic such as ApplyVoucher - the client does not need to worry about the calculations going on under the hood
+- The BasketService is also effectively a facade for the more complex logic such as ApplyVoucher - the client does not need to worry about the calculations going on under the hood
 - The Strategy pattern is used to make the varying logic for vouchers cleaner, and this could also easily be extended if more voucher types were added later

 ### SOLID principles